Rainbow Fraternity: Merger with Delta Tau Delta

-On December 16, 1884, representatives from Rainbow and Delta Tau Delta met in Nashville, Tennessee to finalize the terms of a merger of the two fraternities, the idea of consolidation having been informally discussed for the preceding two years.
+On December 16, 1884, representatives from Rainbow Fraternity and Delta Tau Delta met in Nashville, Tennessee to finalize the terms of a merger of the two fraternities, the idea of consolidation having been informally discussed for the preceding two years.
 At the time, Delta Tau Delta president W.W.
 Cook explained the purpose of the merger was "to get a standing in good universities of the South, and the Rainbows had a corresponding design toward Northern colleges."

 The Rainbow chapter at Southwestern University initially expressed optimism about the merger with Delta Tau Delta.
 As the terms of the compact became clearer, however, members began to have doubts.
-Rainbows at the University of Texas contacted their Southwestern fraters and suggested both houses surrender their charters and defect to Phi Delta Theta, which had indicated it would be receptive to absorbing the displaced Rainbow members.
+Rainbows at the University of Texas contacted their brothers at Southwestern and suggested both houses surrender their charters and defect to Phi Delta Theta, which had indicated it would be receptive to absorbing the displaced Rainbow members.
 In doing so, the Southwestern chapter became a new chapter of Phi Delta Theta, while the members of the Texas chapter were simply initiated into the existing Phi Delta Theta chapter on that campus.

-Three other Rainbow chapters, at the University of Tennessee, at Emory and Henry College, and at Chamberlain-Hunt Academy (a preparatory school) were unwanted by Delta Tau Delta and the Rainbow Fraternity withdrew the charters from those chapters so they would not be included in the consolidation (many of the Emory and Henry Rainbows joined the local chapter of Sigma Alpha Epsilon).
+Three other Rainbow chapters, at the University of Tennessee, Emory and Henry College, and Chamberlain-Hunt Academy were unwanted by Delta Tau Delta and Rainbow Fraternity withdrew the charters from those chapters so they would not be included in the consolidation.
 In the end, the Delta Tau Delta-Rainbow merger resulted in the larger fraternity only acquiring the Rainbow chapters at the University of Mississippi and Vanderbilt University, a process that became official in early 1886.
-At least one observer at the time questioned whether the Rainbow Fraternity had, in fact, merged with Delta Tau Delta or it was rather the case that two of its chapters had simply bolted Rainbow for the Delts.
+At least one observer at the time questioned whether the Rainbow Fraternity had, in fact, merged with Delta Tau Delta or it was rather the case that two of its chapters had simply bolted Rainbow Fraternity for the Delts.
 The heart of the question is whether the charters of Tennessee, Emory and Henry, and Chamberlain-Hunt had been legitimately revoked.
 The secret nature of the Rainbow constitution makes a more thorough assessment impossible.

-During its existence, Rainbow had also chartered chapters at Wofford College, Furman University, Erskine College, Southern Presbyterian University, and Neophogen College, as well as the previously mentioned La Grange chapter.
+During its existence, Rainbow Fraternity had also chartered chapters at Wofford College, Furman University, Erskine College, Southern Presbyterian University, and Neophogen College.
 All of these were inactive by the time the merger with Delta Tau Delta occurred.

 Revival

-In 1889 the Rainbow Fraternity was briefly revived at Wofford College by an alumnus who hadn't received the news that the fraternity had merged with Delta Tau Delta.
+In 1889, Rainbow Fraternity was briefly revived at Wofford College by an alumnus who hadn't received the news that the fraternity had merged with Delta Tau Delta.
 It subsequently disbanded on learning the fate of its parent organization.